ParadeTo/vue-date-range/readme.md

 * first-day-of-week: Set the first day of Week.
 Default is 0 (Sunday).

-* monthYearFormat: The displaying format for month and year.
+* month-year-format: The displaying format for month and year.
 Default is 'MM - YYYY'.

 * lang: Language